How to use the ODM

 Dataset template

-Dataset creation dateis a date field where you can enter the date that the dataset was created.
+- `Dataset creation date` (column C) is a date field where you can enter the date that the dataset was created.

 - These are free form fields in which you can enter various information related to the dataset.